-John Schwartz and Joel Scherk kicked off the first revolution in string theory when they found that String Theory predicted a massless particle, later named the graviton.
+John Schwartz and Joel Scherk kicked off the first revolution in String Theory when they found that String Theory predicted a massless particle, later named the graviton.

-Schwartz and his partner Michael Green, worked out all of the inconsistencies within the theory by reformulating the RNS model.
+1984 Schwartz and his partner Michael Green, worked out all of the inconsistencies within the theory by reformulating the RNS model.
 This new description is known as superstring.

-too small to see with modern technology.
+If String Theory is able to unite quantum mechanics and general relativity, it could truly be called the "theory of everything."
+Questions about the early universe and mysteries, such as black holes, would be revealed.
+The problem is, strings are much too small to see with modern technology.
 Currently, the theory can only be explored through complex mathematics.

 Financing is also a problem.
-If it were possible to build a hadron collider powerfull enough to observe strings, it would cost billions of dollars.
+If it were possible to build a hadron collider powerful enough to observe strings, it would cost billions of billions of dollars.
+However, scientists agree that it is currently impossible.
 In response, physicists are in search of more effective methods to test the theory.

 What if String Theory is true?
-What if everything--you, the food you eat, this magazine-- are made up of strings?
+What if everything -- you, the food you eat, this magazine-- are made up of strings?
 What if there are, at this moment, multiple dimensions with multiple universes existing all around you?
 What kind of scientific discovery could this lead to?

 In today's society, it is easy to take for granted what science has already given us.
 Investing an interest in the unknown can be a challenge for many people.
 However, the first step to conceptualizing a world that we understand and can utilize is to take an interest in such scientific issues as String Theory.
 What kind of doors will the development and discovery of String Theory open, as scientists push for answers?
 By being informed, active, and alert about the scientific issues around us, we will be able to value the world in which we live.
 If String Theory is able to unite quantum mechanics and general relativity, it could truly be called the "theory of everything.